Policy, Legislation, Scope

 - any law that requires the information to be collected

 - what will happen if we don’t receive this information

 In what circumstances may we disclose your information?

 MDNSW may disclose personal and sensitive information:

-Where that is necessary to provide the services
+- where necessary to provide services or supports

-To organisations providing services for MDNSW such as providing legal, financial, reporting, surveying or research services provided those organisations also undertake to protect the confidentiality of that information.
+- to organisations providing services for MDNSW such as legal, financial, reporting, surveying – provided those organisations also undertake to protect the confidentiality of that information.